fmccastro/pioneer3at-nmpc/README.md

 # Rover Navigation using Model Predictive Control Methods

+## About this repository

-## This repo is the hub of the code which supports the development of a master thesis in Aerospace Engineering at [Técnico Lisboa](https://tecnico.ulisboa.pt/en/)
+This repo is the hub of the code which supports the development of a master thesis in Aerospace Engineering at [Técnico Lisboa](https://tecnico.ulisboa.pt/en/).

 ##  Folder Structure